guillaume-humbert/python3-sqlalchemy/doc/_sources/orm/session.txt

 ---------------------------------------------------------

-For the use case where an application needs to create a new :class:`.Session` with special arguments that deviate from what is normally used throughout the application, such as a :class:`.Session` that binds to an alternate source of connectivity, or a :class:`.Session` that should have other arguments such as ``expire_on_commit`` established differently from what most of the application wants, specific arguments can be passed to the :func:`.sessionmaker` construct's class itself.
+For the use case where an application needs to create a new :class:`.Session` with special arguments that deviate from what is normally used throughout the application, such as a :class:`.Session` that binds to an alternate source of connectivity, or a :class:`.Session` that should have other arguments such as ``expire_on_commit`` established differently from what most of the application wants, specific arguments can be passed to the :func:`.sessionmaker` factory's :meth:`.sessionmaker.__call__` method.
 These arguments will override whatever configurations have already been placed, such as below, where a new :class:`.Session` is constructed against a specific :class:`.Connection`::